tanaka774/puyo_mountain/README.md

 ## Tech-stack
 ### Language
 This project is written mostly in typescript.
 You can build locally with `npx vite`.
-### Game engine
+### game-engine and framework
-This project doesn't use any game-engine and is written from scratch.
+This project doesn't use any game-engine or frontend framework.
 Canvas is used for game graphic and DOM for UI.
 ### Deployment
 This project is deployed with vercel environment.
 But maybe this environment would change because of maintainablity and sustainablity.
 Actually this vercel environment doesn't have any problems and free-tier usage is enough about static contents.
 But I want to host myself as possible as I can in the future.
 ### Database
 This project uses database for high score system.
 Currently I manage that with vercel postgres with serverless function.
 That is still in beta but just works.
 But it seems to me free-tier usage of this postgres is limited significantly.
 And adding to that for the same reason as above, I'm considering migrating into other environment.

 ## Miscellneous things
-- font: this game is using the font of [bestten](https://booth.pm/ja/items/2747965)
+- font: this game uses the font of [bestten](https://booth.pm/ja/items/2747965)